 As mentioned before, the abuse of Ambien can cause sleepwalking, suicidal ideations, and a slew of other effects that can compromise one’s wellbeing.
 When this drug is used recreationally, the user puts him or herself at greater risk for suffering from one or more of these effects, some of which can continue to impact their lives even after they have stopped abusing Ambien.
 Recreational abuse of Ambien has proven to lead to Ambien dependence and addiction, which while not impossible to treat, can be very difficult to overcome.

-TREATING AMBIEN DEPENDENCE AT 12 KEYS REHAB IN FLORIDA
+TREATING AMBIEN DEPENDENCE AT Our REHAB IN FLORIDA

-At 12 Keys, we understand how it feels to be addicted to a drug as potent and powerful as Ambien.
+At 12 Keys in Florida, we understand how it feels to be addicted to a drug as potent and powerful as Ambien.
 We know that even though you might want to stop using, you may struggle to do so.
 We empathize with you, as we know that you do not want to engage in the behaviors that you have been in order to support your Ambien dependence, but have been challenged as you have found yourself unable to stop your active addiction.
 Most importantly, we see addiction for the disease that it is and know that you are not the person your disease has turned you into.
-At 12 Keys, we pride ourselves on providing only the utmost quality care that will take you from being trapped in a dangerous cycle of Ambien addiction to a life of recovery that is happy and healthy.
+We pride ourselves on providing only the utmost quality care that will take you from being trapped in a dangerous cycle of Ambien addiction to a life of recovery that is happy and healthy.

 In order to treat Ambien dependence, we apply our holistic treatment approach to each and every client who comes through our doors.
 It is our goal to help address the many different aspects of your addiction so that you can begin to nurture your mental, physical, emotional, and spiritual health.
 We do this by providing several different evidence-based treatments and services that can help you put a stop to your Ambien dependence for good.